An antibody with multiple opportunities

-Cantargia is developing an antibody-based cancer treatment, CAN04, that attacks the cancer in two different ways.
-CAN04 stimulates the body's natural killer cells to recognize and kill the tumour cells directly, while also blocking the inflammatory pathways that tumours use to create a favourable basis for growth and distribution.
+Cantargia is developing an antibody-based cancer treatment, CAN04, which attacks cancer in two ways.
+CAN04 stimulates the body’s killer cells to find and destroy the tumour cells directly, while at the same time blocking the inflammatory signal paths used by the tumour to create a favourable basis for growth and distribution.
 Compared with other immunotherapies, CAN04 has a wider ability to attack cancer.

 The tumour’s microenvironment

-Cancer is a common name for over 200 different diseases that all are associated with genetic changes in cells, causing them to proliferate out of control.
-Traditional cancer treatments are designed to target rapidly proliferating cells, but these products rarely provide a cure of the disease.
-Furthermore, this type of treatment can cause serious side effects because it also affects other healthy cells that divide quickly in the body (e.g. in the intestine, hair follicles, oral mucosa).
+Cancer is a collective term for more than 200 different diseases.
+What they all have in common is a change to their genetic information that results in uncontrolled cell division.
+Traditional cancer treatments (cytostatics) are designed to kill the rapidly-dividing cells, but these drugs rarely cure the disease.
+The treatment can also cause severe side effects as it also affects healthy cells that divide rapidly (e.g. in the gut, hair follicles and oral mucous membranes).

-Research has established that tumours are comprised of many types of cells in addition to the cancer cells themselves .
-They also comprise the blood vessels that provide nutrition, “stromal cells”, serving as a skeleton, and inflammatory immune cells.
-Inflammation is initiated inside the tumour microenvironment through complex communication between these cells and the cancer cells results in an inflammation within the tumour’s micro-environment.
-This often results in the body's natural immune response being blocked in the vicinity of the tumour.
-The inflammation can also protect the tumour during treatment.
-The tumour tissue also contains an inhomogeneous group of immature cancer cells known as cancer stem cells, which are constantly being formed and which produce tumour-forming mature cancer cells
+Research has established that tumours are comprised of many types of cells in addition to the cancer cells .
+There are blood vessels that provide nutrition, so-called stroma cells that function as a skeleton, and inflammatory immune cells.
+A complex communication between these cells and the cancer cells results in an inflammation within the tumour’s micro-environment.
+This often results in the body's natural immune defence being blocked in the vicinity of the tumour, and the inflammation can also protect the tumour when treatment is given.
+The tumour also contains a non-homogeneous group of immature cancer cells known as cancer stem cells, which are constantly being formed and which produce tumour-forming mature cancer cells.

-Interleukin-1 circulates in the blood, usually in very low concentrations, and plays a central role in the body's immune defence by stimulating the immune cells and triggering inflammation.
-Interleukin-1 is important for the body's resistance to, for example, bacterial infections, and induces fever (among other things) through its influence on the central nervous system.
-The interleukin-1 system is involved in many autoimmune and inflammatory diseases .
+IL-1 circulates in the blood, usually at very low concentrations, and it plays an essential role in the body’s immune defence by stimulating the immune cells .
+IL-1 is important for the body's resistance to, for example, bacterial infections, and it causes fever, among other things because of its effect on the central nervous system.
+Autoimmune and autoinflammatory diseases are also driven largely by IL-1.

 One antibody – two potential modes of action